 - Get to know your car dimensions.
 Surprisingly there is no one common system for pricing a vehicle on ferries with all companies having a slightly different rule.
 You will need to know the height and length of your vehicle in metres.
 Remember to add on the height for any roof rack or box on top of your car or any trailer you may be towing as this is all part of the vehicle dimensions.
 Getting them wrong can cost you a higher fare or a penalty at the port.

 - Check whether your ticket can be changed or altered before you book in case you need some flexibility.
 If you find out later you need to amend your dates or times you may be facing a complete loss on your original ticket as many are non refundable.

-- If your fare is over £100, try and pay by credit card unless you have a travel insurance policy that covers `End Supplier Failure' for ferry travel.
+- If your fare is over £100, try to pay by credit card unless you have a travel insurance policy that covers `End Supplier Failure' for ferry travel.

 - When picking your ferry route, consider the remainder of your journey.
 If you need to have an overnight stop near a ferry port, do this on the continent rather than the UK as hotel prices and rest stops are cheaper than the UK.
 Many places to park up overnight on the continent are free, so can be a significant saving on parking up your caravan on this side of the channel.